MLDS-NUS/KoopmanDL/README.md

-# KoopmanDL
+# Koopman Operator Analysis with Deep Learning

-This is a work for the implementation of Koopman models and applications.
-Using data-driven approach extended dynamic mode decomposition (EDMD) with trainable dictionary, we develop an iterative algorithm to compute the information of Koopman model, such as eigenfunctions, eigenvalues and operator K.
+This package implements the data-driven extended dynamic mode decomposition (EDMD) with trainable dictionary [1].
+This a generalization of the classical EDMD and is most effective for high dimensional or highly nonlinear problems where *a priori* choice of dictionary functions are difficult.
+This package implements iterative algorithms to perform Koopman operator analysis, such as computing eigenfunctions, eigenvalues and modes, using a deep neural network based parameterization of the Koopman dictionary functions.

 ## Installation